Garrett Cooper Player Props: Marlins vs. Pirates

 Garrett Cooper At The Plate

-- Cooper is hitting .238 with eight doubles, a triple, nine home runs and nine walks.
+- Cooper has eight doubles, a triple, nine home runs and 10 walks while hitting .239.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.